Commonwealth Caribbean: Nomenclature

 Before decolonisation, British Crown colonies in the West Indies were collectively known as the British West Indies.
-After gaining independence, the grouping of countries became known as the Commonwealth Caribbean.
+After gaining independence, these countries became known as the Commonwealth Caribbean.
+It is also occasionally referred to as the Caribbean Commonwealth.

-The Commonwealth Caribbean is also known as the English-speaking Caribbean, Anglophone Caribbean, Anglo-Caribbean, or English-speaking West Indies, although use of these terms may also encompass other English-speaking Caribbean countries who are not members of the Commonwealth of Nations.
+The Commonwealth Caribbean is also known as the English-speaking Caribbean, Anglophone Caribbean, Anglo-Caribbean, or English-speaking West Indies, although use of these terms may also be used in a manner that includes other English-speaking Caribbean countries that are not members of the Commonwealth of Nations.

 Countries and territories

 The Commonwealth Caribbean encompasses sovereign states that are members of the Commonwealth.
-It includes islands within the Caribbean Sea and mainland regions of the Americas that border the Caribbean.
-British Overseas Territories in the Caribbean and North Atlantic Ocean are also sometimes categorized together with the Commonwealth Caribbean.
+It includes islands in the Caribbean Sea and mainland regions of the Americas that border the Caribbean.
+British Overseas Territories in the Caribbean and North Atlantic Ocean are also sometimes grouped with the Commonwealth Caribbean.

-The largest English-speaking island country in the Caribbean by area is the Bahamas, however the largest island in the region is Jamaica.
+The Bahamas is the largest English-speaking island country in the Caribbean by area, however, Jamaica is the largest island in the region.
 The largest in the region by area including countries with borders is Guyana.